ljosberinn/next-karma-docs/README.md

       - release management with source map support via `@sentry/webpack-plugin`

         During build, a separate release visible within the `Sentry` dashboard will be created.

-      `Sentry` requires a few environment variables for this:

-      - `NEXT_PUBLIC_SENTRY_DSN`

-        The endpoint where frontend errors will be reported to.
-You'll receive this link right after creating a project within `Sentry`.

-        If you already have created your project, you may find it under `[Project] > Settings > Client Keys`.

-      - `SENTRY_ORG`

-        The name of your `Sentry` organization.
-In `Sentry`, click `Settings` on the left side.
-You'll be within `Organization Settings`.
-The first field, `Name` is what you need.

-      - `SENTRY_PROJECT`

-        The name of the project.

-      - `SENTRY_AUTH_TOKEN`

-        Generate a new token with default permissions [here](https://sentry.io/settings/account/api/auth-tokens/).

-      Add those variables to `.env` and you're ready to go!

   - Authentication